NCAS-CMS/cfa-conventions/source/cfa.md

   variable.
 If there is a trailing dimension then it must be padded with missing values for both variables.

+* Fragments that have no external files nor exist in the parent file are indicated by a missing value.
+If there is a trailing dimension then it must be padded with missing values.

+* If the fragment is in the parent file then the address is the variable name, otherwise addresses are dependent on the format of the fragment's external file.

+* For an external netCDF file, the address is the name of the variable that contains the fragment.

 * Addressing for other file formats is allowed, but not described in these conventions.